demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Lega-CursedScraps/README.md

 	- Picked up objects are reduced in size but return to normal size when released
 	- A normal-sized player can push or crush a reduced-sized player
 - EXPLORATION - Prevents the player from exiting or entering the factory through all doors except one
-	- The player is then able to see the aura of the door they need to take from a certain distance (configurable).
-The aura disappears if they get too close
+	- The player is then able to see the aura of the door they need to take from a certain distance (configurable); the aura disappears if they get too close
 	- The door to be taken changes each time they enter or exit the factory
-- COMMUNICATION - This curse affects two players in two stages :
-	- Step 1 :
-		- The first player picks up the scrap and is immobilized (it's still possible to drop the scrap to cancel the curse during the first step)
+- COMMUNICATION - When the player is cursed, the 'Old Scroll' item spawns and is bound to the cursed player:
-		- The picked-up scrap is cloned at a distant position from the player
+	- The item can only be consumed by the cursed player (as long as he remains cursed)
-		- The second player is selected, which is the one closest to the first player
+	- The cursed player cannot leave the dungeon or be teleported until he has used the item
+	- Dead players can help the cursed player to find this item:
-		- The first player sees numbers appear at the top left of the screen, indicating the distance between the second player and the second part of the scrap
+		- Dead players can see the distance between the cursed player and the item
-		- The second player must then retrieve this second part of the scrap, and the first player can assist the second using a Walkie-Talkie to guide them based on the distance
-	- Step 2 :
-		- The second player picks up the second part of the scrap, and the first player can move again
-		- A timer appears at the top left of the screen for both players.
-For the first player, the timer replaces the previously displayed distance
-		- Both players must bring the two scrap parts back to the ship before the time runs out, or else... they both die!
+		- Dead players can send hints to the cursed player by indicating whether they are getting closer or further from the item (through a blue or red particles that the cursed player can see)

 ## What happens next?
-- Rework of the 'Communication' and 'Inhibition' curses.
+- Rework of the 'Inhibition' curse.
-- 'Synchronization' might be removed because it's too time-consuming - the mechanic will probably be used in another one of my mods, 'Saw Tapes'
 - New curses, including some ideas that were suggested to me (e.g., 'Hot Potato' / 'Fragile').

 ## More informations